Full Metal Dental Crowns

 Metal crowns are sometimes prepared with porcelain fused to them and are referred to as porcelain fused to metal crowns (PFM).
 They have a strong metal core in the inside and then a layer of porcelain is cemented on it.
-The final look is that of a natural tooth.
+The final look is similar to a natural tooth.

 Advantages of PFM crowns:

-- In case of purely metal crowns, the metallic shine is a drawback but here the shade exactly matches the shade of the patients tooth.
+- In case of pure metal crowns, the metallic shine is a drawback but here the shade exactly matches the shade of the patients tooth.

 - The quality of these crowns is very durable and superior as they have a metal in their core shell.